djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <!-- ### Solution.
 High-level frameworks with automatic differentiation and GPU support make ML accessible -->

 **Solution.** TensorFlow (2015) <a href="#ref-Aba15" id="ref-Aba15-back">[Aba+15]</a> and PyTorch (2016) <a href="#ref-Pas17" id="ref-Pas17-back">[Pas+17]</a> made deep learning tractable for programmers without research-level expertise.
 Both provided backpropagation, GPU acceleration, and a high-level API.
-Programmers defined computation as a graph or in imperative code; the frameworks handled the math, learning-rate tuning, and distributed training across GPUs.
+Programmers defined computation as a graph or in imperative code.
+The frameworks handled the math, learning-rate tuning, and distributed training across GPUs.
 Both integrated with NumPy, pandas, and Jupyter.
 Transfer learning allowed fine-tuning of pretrained models with minimal data.
 Scikit-learn had already made classical ML such as regression, classification, and clustering accessible.
 TensorFlow and PyTorch did the same for deep learning, and the language models behind AI coding assistants such as Copilot and Codex were trained with these frameworks <a href="#ref-CKB21-ml" id="ref-CKB21-back-ml">[CKB+21]</a>.

 <div class="section-references">
 <strong>References</strong>